axone13/ax-exam-plus/Readme.md

 ### What is Exam Plus?
 Exam Plus is a tool for students to solve exams together.
-Students submit their answers for questions and programs calculate best answer based on students answers.
+Students submit their answers for questions.
+Then, program calculate the best answer for each question based on students answers.

 #### how to install :
 1. First, you need to copy the `system` and `application` folders into a php hosting.